 If you are calling a cell phone from a land line within Mexico, the number will be preceded by a 3 digit access code, thus:

-For calls to a local cellphone (that is, a cell phone with an area code which is the same as the land-line's), dial 044 then the 10-digit number of the mobile phone.
-The caller will be charged for the full cost of the call.
+For calls to a local cell phone (that is, a cell phone with an area code which is the same as the land-line's), dial 044 then the 10-digit number of the mobile phone.

-For calls to a non-local domestic cellphone (that is, a cell phone with a Mexican area code which is different from the land-line's area code) dial 045 followed by the 10-digit mobile number, and the entire cost of the call will be charged to the caller if the mobile phone is in its home area.
+For calls to a non-local domestic cell phone (that is, a cell phone with a Mexican area code which is different from the land-line's area code) dial 045 followed by the 10-digit mobile number.

 Dialing Cell Phones From a Mexican Cell Phone in Mexico